Back to MoE Hub

 output = (selected_outputs * weights).sum(dim=1)

-Implementation note: In this educational implementation, we compute all expert outputs and then select.
-In production systems (e.g., Megablocks, Tutel), only the selected experts are actually computed using custom CUDA kernels.
+Implementation note: Here we compute all expert outputs and then select.
+Production systems (Megablocks, Tutel) only compute selected experts via custom CUDA kernels.

 Auxiliary Load Balancing Loss